Circumcision Aftercare: A Step-by-Step Recovery Guide

 Can Circumcision Affect Sexual Performance Later in Life?

-Circumcision generally doesn’t affect sexual performance later in life.
-Many studies show no significant differences in sexual function or satisfaction between circumcised and uncircumcised individuals, so you shouldn’t worry about any long-term impacts.
+Circumcision generally does not affect sexual performance later in life.
+Many studies show no significant differences in sexual function or satisfaction between circumcised and uncircumcised individuals.

 What Is the Typical Recovery Time After Circumcision?